alschroe/AzureIoTHack/challenges_emulator/02_emu_iothub.md

    If you want to see the IoT Hub resource created in the Azure portal, go to your resource group and check whether the new resource exists.

-1. Let's register a new device:
+1. In order for the IoT Hub to be able to receive messages from and send messages to a device, you need to register it.
+Therefore, let's register a new device:

    ```shell
    az iot hub device-identity create --device-id myPi --hub-name $prefix'iotpihub'